 I added immune exhaustion to the CTL model by incorporating an additional effector cell death term.
 With this extended model, I found that increasing the initial dose or the growth rate of a virus makes it more difficult for the immune system to eliminate it.
 Adding exhaustion also made the model's prolonged CTL responses more realistic, so I tested the effects of infecting the system with a mutating pathogen.
 The virus level oscillated, with peaks about every two weeks.
 These oscillations were caused by the regular creation of new viral strains and their elimination by CTLs.
 A higher mutation rate decreased the coherence of these oscillations but did not increase the rate at which a single strain could accumulate mutations over time.
 The model's response to a mutating pathogen highlighted another difference among the different distance metrics.
 The CTL response was highly cross-reactive when the Hamming distance metric was used, so the CTL responses to various mutant strains remained synchronized.
 For the other metrics were used, a single mutation could sometimes cause a new variant to temporarily evade the CTL response.

-responding to the parent strain, so the oscillations in total viral load become less welldefined over time.
+The set of naïve CTLs responding to this variant would behave independently of the CTLs responding to the parent strain, so the oscillations in total viral load become less well-defined over time.